ToniCoding/ToniCoding/README.md

 Hi! 👋

 🏫 I'm Antonio
-❕ System administrator and developer
+❕ Systems administrator and developer
 🔍 I'm currently learning C++ and PHP
 🌱 I really like to work together with other devs!
 💬 Always available to chat about programming or system administration